SAI-ADITY-A/Data-Science-with-Python/README.md

-****Machine Learning Journey****
+# Data Science in Python

-Welcome to my Machine Learning Journey repository!
-This repo contains the files, scripts, and documentation that chronicle my learning process and the projects I have completed in the field of Machine Learning.
+A repository for storing and documenting my journey in Python programming, Machine Learning (ML), and Deep Learning (DL).
+This includes code samples, notebooks, projects, and resources covering key concepts, algorithms, and techniques in data science and AI.
+Structured and continually updated.